 When evaluating purpose, our data shows Gen Z and Millennials average about a 10% higher sense of purpose at work than Gen Xers and Baby Boomers.
 In fact, Millennial and Gen Z workers are more likely to work for and stay with companies that have a clearly defined purpose and meaningful opportunities and are loyal to individual leaders with a strong sense of purpose.

 One area that this can make a significant difference is to identify purpose during the hiring process.
-That’s because attracting the right talent can be more successful when you find people who identify and believe in your organization’s goals.
+That’s because attracting the right talent can be more successful when you find people who identify and believe in your organisation’s goals.
 It only makes sense that the employees who will be most committed to working for a company long term are those who identify with its core beliefs.

 Perhaps nothing can increase workplace culture more substantially than employee recognition.